-We consider KBN's capitalisation to be commensurate with its low-risk assets, which drives our a2 Capital score.
-As of March 2020, the institution's tangible common equity/risk-weighted assets was 16.6% (see Exhibit 4).
-In March, the Norwegian government proposed an equity injection of NOK750 million for KBN to support its role in financial the RLG sector in light of market turmoil.
-We estimate that the capital injection, which was executed in April, will add around 90 basis points to KBN's capital metric.
+We consider KBN's capitalisation commensurate with its low-risk assets, which drives our a2 Capital score.
+As of September 2020, the institution's tangible common equity/risk-weighted assets was 19.0% (see Exhibit 4).
+In April 2020, the Norwegian government executed an equity injection of NOK750 million into KBN to support its role in financing the RLG sector in light of the current market turmoil.
+In addition to the equity injection in the first half of 2020, the issuer has managed to strengthen its capital in the third quarter by increasing its earnings.

-As of March 2020, KBN also reported a 16.5% common equity Tier 1 (CET1) capital ratio and a 21.6% total capital ratio.
-These metrics declined temporarily because of market volatility, but remained well above a minimum CET1 requirement of 14.1% and a total capital requirement of 17.6% for that period, which include a pillar 2 add-on of 2.3% specific to KBN that is set by the Norwegian FSA.
-The requirements were 70 basis points lower compared to the end of 2019 because of the partial release of the countercyclical buffer and an increase in KBN's pillar 2 requirement from 1.4% at the end of the year.
+As of September 2020, KBN also reported an 18.3% Common Equity Tier 1 (CET1) capital ratio and a 23.6% total capital ratio.
+These metrics have improved compared with the previous quarter and remained well above a minimum CET1 requirement of 14.1% and a total capital requirement of 17.6% for that period, which include a pillar 2 add-on of 2.3% specific to KBN that is set by the Norwegian FSA.
+The requirements were 70 basis points lower than that as of year-end 2019 because of the partial release of the countercyclical buffer and an increase in KBN's pillar 2 requirement from 1.4% as of the end of the year.